8 Easy Ways To Keep Ticks Off Of Your Dachshund

 TICK FACT #7: Adult Ticks have the ability to survive without a host for up to a year and a half.

-How To Keep Ticks Off Of Your Dachshund
+How To Keep Ticks Off of Your Dachshund

 The Companion Animal Parasite Council says the most important thing to do to prevent ticks is to use a combination flea and tick control agent All YEAR Round.